Jewachu/hadoop_on_windows/mapreduce/examples.md

-Try out the following example to familiarize yourself with the mapreduce framework of hadoop.
-*create a working directory for this examples `C:\hadoop_mapreduce_exmples`
+Try out the following example to familiarize yourself with the mapreduce framework of hadoop *create a working directory for this examples `C:\hadoop_mapreduce_exmples`
 * To run java programs in hadoop we need first to compile them and create executable jar files. find the following jar files in the hadoop installation directory